Saving Lives Every Day at Bromsgrove International School Thailand

 What are Polio Points?

 For every four Polio Points a student receives, the school contributes US$1 towards the global eradication of Polio, the next frontier in the UN’s Millennium Development Goal to combat world diseases.
 As a global community, we are 99% of the way towards eradicating forever this crippling disease which preys mercilessly on the very poorest and youngest people on the planet.
-Through a unique partnership with UNICEF and the Global Poverty Project, each Polio Point earned by Bromsgrove students actually helps to save and transform the lives of children around the world.
+Through a unique partnership with UNICEF and the Global Poverty Project, each Polio Point earned by ICS students actually helps to save and transform the lives of children around the world.

 Making the Point